miguelcobain/ember-paper/README.md

-# Ember-paper
+# Ember Paper

 This project aims to bring Google's new [Material Design](https://www.google.com/design/spec/material-design/introduction.html) to Ember.
 The goal is to encapsulate everything possible in Ember components.
 This project is packaged as an [Ember-cli](http://www.ember-cli.com/) addon.
-This a allows a much nicer "plug and play" experience, as you can see for yourself in the "Installation" section.
+This allows a much nicer "plug and play" experience, as you can see for yourself in the "Installation" section.

 ## Installation